 Solaris Resources Announces $35 Million Common Share Bought Deal Offering

+NOT FOR DISSEMINATION TO U.S. WIRE SERVICES OR DISSEMINATION IN THE UNITED STATES

-VANCOUVER, British Columbia, May 21, 2024 (GLOBE NEWSWIRE) -- Solaris Resources Inc. (TSX: SLS; NYSE: SLSR) (“Solaris” or the “Company”) is pleased to announce that it has entered into an agreement with certain underwriters, (the “Underwriters”), pursuant to which the Underwriters have agreed to purchase, on a bought deal basis, 7,150,000 common shares of the Company (the “Common Shares”) at a price of $4.90 per Common Share (the “Offering Price”), for aggregate gross proceeds of approximately $35,035,000 million (the “Offering”).
+VANCOUVER, British Columbia, May 21, 2024 (GLOBE NEWSWIRE) -- Solaris Resources Inc. (TSX: SLS; NYSE: SLSR) (“Solaris” or the “Company”) is pleased to announce that it has entered into an agreement with National Bank Financial Markets, RBC Capital Markets, and BMO Capital Markets as bookrunners, on behalf of a syndicate of underwriters (collectively, the “Underwriters”), pursuant to which the Underwriters have agreed to purchase, on a bought deal basis, 7,150,000 common shares of the Company (the “Common Shares”) at a price of $4.90 per Common Share (the “Offering Price”), for aggregate gross proceeds of approximately $35,035,000 million (the “Offering”).

 The Company has also granted the Underwriters an option to purchase up to an additional 1,072,500 Common Shares, representing 15% of the size of the Offering (the “Over-Allotment Option”), on the same terms and conditions, exercisable in whole or in part, up to 30 days after the closing of the Offering.
 If the Over-Allotment Option is exercised in full, the Company will receive additional gross proceeds of $5,255,250, for aggregate gross proceeds from the Offering of $40,290,250.